harikakondur/coffee-payment-solver/README.md

 ## Description

-This project is a simple coffee payment solver implemented using Python with a graphical interface (GUI) using tkinter and MySQL for the backend.
+This project is a coffee payment solver used to determine which person among a group is to pay next.
+It is implemented using Python with a graphical interface (GUI) using tkinter and MySQL for the backend.

 ## MySQL Setup